simutool/.github/profile/README.md

 This article discusses the system design and motivation of a data lake / data management SaaS platform that was built for an EU _Horizon 2020_ project in the domain of computer-aided manufacturing in the aerospace and automotive industries ([SIMUTOOL](https://doi.org/10.3030/680569), 2015-2019).
 The goal of the project was to _increase the Technology Readiness Level (TRL) of the micorwave heating of composites (tooling and process optimization) to 6-7_.

-Hint: __If you are looking for the discussion on system design__, you can skip directly to [Scaling the Architecture](https://github.com/simutool#scaling-the-architecture).
+Hint: _Looking for the discussion on system design?_ Skip directly to [Scaling the Architecture](https://github.com/simutool#scaling-the-architecture).

 The project included 8 companies with different specializations, properietary systems, and scopes of data confidentiality, privacy, and legality.
 It involved complex networks of closely coupled data-driven dependencies for data such as simulation data, sensor data, process control data.
 The role of the software solution team was to devise a solution to support and boost the perfomance of such projects with dense data sharing and exchange requirements.

-__Software Solutions Team (University of Bamberg)__:
+__Software Solutions Team__

-- Professor / Supervisor: Prof. Daniela Nicklas
+- Professor / Supervisor: Prof. Daniela Nicklas (University of Bamberg)
 - Project Lead / Architect / Developer / Research Associate: Nasr Kasrin
 - Research Associates: Maliha Qureshi, Simon Steuer
 - Developers: Adrian Lengenfelder, Valentina Veloso, Lukas Genssler, Katharina Broswik, Harshit Gupta